lividpluto/DocumentationSystem/UserGuide/GettingStarted.md

 Adding files is easy and adding feedback is also made possible.

 To learn more about interactive feedback button input, you can refer to the Readme file.

+You can also add lists and make your document easier to read.

+- Orange
+- Banana
+- Apple
+- Mango
+- Strawberry